Follow us on

 Step 1: Register to Play

-• Complete the online player registration form as a free agent
+• Complete the online player registration form as a free agent and join your season (Spring, Summer or Fall)

 • You'll receive your team assignment and game schedule through email about 1 week before the season begins